internetarchive/dweb-mirror/README.md

 Archive's `Items` are stored in subdirectories of the first of these directories found, but are read from any of the locations.

-If you disk space is getting full, its perfectly safe to delete any subdirectories (except `archiveorg/.hashstore`), and the server will refetch anything else it needs next time you browse to the item while connected to the internet.
+If your disk space is getting full, its perfectly safe to delete any subdirectories (except `archiveorg/.hashstore`), and the server will refetch anything else it needs next time you browse to the item while connected to the internet.
 Its also safe to move directories to an attached USB